AnyLog-co/documentation/queries.md

 ### Timezones
 Timezones can be a timezone from the [list of tz database timezones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
-in addition, tomezone can be expressed using the following keys:
+in addition, timezone can be expressed using the following keys:
 * utc - UTC timezone
 * local - The local timezone on the AnyLog node that is processing the query
 * pt - Pacific Time (same as "America/Los_Angeles")